SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Methodology

 where $\delta$ prevents division by zero and $\mu(i, t, D) = \frac{1}{|D|}\sum_{x \in D} z_i$ denotes the average activation of the $i$-th feature on activations from timestep $t$ (we omit $t$ from $z_i$ for simplicity).
 Features with high scores exhibit strong activation for concept $c$ while remaining weakly activated for other concepts.
 Formally, in order to achieve feature centralization, for a given concept $c$, the score function score$(i, t, c, D)$ achieves a high value for a single latent index $i$, while remaining low for all other indices $j \neq i$:

-Therefore, for each concept $c$, we assign it to the latent index $i_c$ with the highest score, creating a mapping $\Phi: \mathcal{C} \rightarrow \{1, 2, ..., n\}$, where $\mathcal{C}$ is the set of concepts to unlearn.
+Given a set $\mathcal{C} = \{c_1, \ldots, c_K\}$ of concepts to unlearn, we define a mapping $\Phi: \mathcal{C}\to \{1,\ldots, n\}$ assigning each concept $c$ to the latent index $\Phi(c)=i_c$ with the highest score.
 For training samples containing multiple concepts, we assign multiple target indices corresponding to each present concept.
+By enforcing one-to-one concept-to-latent mappings, the cardinality of the SAE's hidden layer directly corresponds to the number of concepts that can be explicitly represented and manipulated.

-\textbf{\textsc{SAEmnesia} Loss Function.} We employ a composite loss function designed to maintain SAE reconstruction capabilities while strengthening concept-latent associations:
+\textbf{SAEmnesia loss function.} We employ a composite loss function designed to maintain SAE reconstruction capabilities while strengthening concept-latent associations: